Time to head back to school…again. Ugh. You just don’t know how to fix your school year!

 This is exactly what you want to happen!
 When you and the teacher have the team mindset, they are more willing to go the extra step to help you.
 This could mean extra resources, tips, willingness to work before or after school, and advocating for your child with the administration.

 It’s a super simple little switch in how you are writing your emails.
-Give it a try this month!
+Give it a try this month and fix your school year ASAP!

 Email me to share if your struggles ease up after you try using this email formula!